 In the traditional Greek and Cypriot recipe, which is the same, no garlic is added but I have revisited some of my cooking habits and now I add it in many recipes.
 Another ingredient I have been using lately together with tomatoes, is tomato paste, which adds rich flavour to a dish.

 Dill is another ingredient I was not really fond of because there was no dill in Cyprus (just fennel fronds) and you will not find it in any Cypriot recipes.
-However, in Greece dill is used a lot and you can buy it anywhere, whereas you rarely find fennel fronds except maybe some times at the farmers” market, so I always have some at home to use.
+However, in Greece dill is used a lot and you can buy it anywhere, whereas you rarely find fennel fronds in Greece, unless you live in the countryside where it grows abundantly and you can find it some times at the farmers’ market, so I always have some at home to use.

 When I was cooking this dish yesterday, when I reached out for the canned tomatoes and the tomato paste I saw the sun dried tomatoes in the cupboard and suddenly a light bulb flashed into my head, like in the cartoons.
 I thought it would be a great idea to use them, although a little risky as I didn’t know what the outcome would be and the children might not like them but as we say in Greece, “Ο Τολμών Νικά” (O Tolmon Nika – he who dares, wins).